Rockset Concepts, Design & Architecture

 To make optimal decisions or take the best actions, data-driven applications need to run complex queries over large-scale data, but still require low latency to respond in real time.
 This is inherently challenging with fast-moving data without well-defined schema.
 Relational database management systems can provide a wide range of query functionality but would require extensive schema design and data modeling to be used for this class of application.
 NoSQL systems have flexible schemas but would require data denormalization to support many complex queries and are unable to support powerful joins.

-A Real-Time Indexing Database
+A Real-Time Analytics Database

-Rockset is a real-time indexing database designed to serve data-driven applications at scale.
+Rockset is a real-time analytics database designed to serve data-driven applications at scale.
 Examples of such applications include instant personalization, IoT automation, real-time customer 360s and many gaming apps.
 Rockset enables users to create fast APIs, using SQL, directly on semi-structured data and without the need for pre-defined schema.

 Rockset is often used as a speed layer that indexes data from an OLTP database like MongoDB or DynamoDB, a streaming platform like Apache Kafka or Amazon Kinesis, or a data lake like Amazon S3.
 It acts as an external secondary index, accelerating analytic queries and enabling performance isolation for primary transactional systems.
 It is not a transactional database and is not designed to support OLTP workloads.